tomboszko/PIXELBOTS/README.md

 ## Personal project

-Creation (mint) of a NFT series to learn about smart contrats and blockchain interaction.
+Creation (mint) of a NFT series to learn about smart contracts and blockchain interaction.

 Deployed project [Token](https://tomboszko.github.io/Token/)